It was quite a day for the economy and stock market yesterday in terms of free handouts…

 The Fed said that it stands ready to continue giving banks low- interest money to ensure that they have sufficient reserves.
 (Maybe I should be in the banking business: Paulson is stopping banks from the costly exercise of foreclosure, while Bernanke is giving them money almost for free so they don’t go bankrupt!)

-So there you have it — Paulson, Bernanke and Buffet all to the market’s rescue at once.
+So there you have it — Paulson, Bernanke and Buffett all to the market’s rescue at once.
 And what did we get for all those billions of dollars in help yesterday?
 A paltry 133-point rise in the Dow Jones Industrial Average.

 Treasury Secretary Paulson acknowledged yesterday, “The worst (for housing) isn’t over yet, the worst is just beginning.”
 (No kidding; I’ve been writing this one theme on housing in PROFIT CONFIDENTIAL since 2005: The bigger the real estate boom, the bigger the bust.)
 With over two million Americans facing higher interest rates over the next 24 months as their mortgages reset to higher levels, the pain for homeowners is still in its infancy.